Guildford Cathedral: Description

 20th-century sculptors and artists are well represented at Guildford Cathedral, including Eric Gill, Vernon Hill, Mary Spencer Watson, Dennis Huntley, Alan Collins and local artists John Cobbett and Douglas Stephen.
 Charles Gurrey created a series of sculptures above the West Front, to mark the Millennium, whilst Canadian sculptor Nicholas Thompson completed a sculpture of a World War I mother and child in 2016.

 There are three side chapels.
 The Children's Chapel is dedicated to children who have died, and holds a book of remembrance for children of any age.
 The Chapel of the Queen's Royal Surrey Regiment holds the regimental colours and was dedicated in 1959 to the Honour of King Charles the Martyr.
 The Queen's Royal Regiment was founded in 1661 as the Tangiers Regiment on the marriage of King Charles II and Catherine of Braganza.
-The Lady Chapel was built using funds donated by the Canadian people, in recognition of the support for Canadian troops stationed in the area during both world wars.
-It contains a figure of the Madonna and Child, carved in lignum vitae by Douglas Stephen.
-The altar and altar rails were originally used in the chapel in the crypt, the place of worship for the original parish, during the construction of the cathedral.
-The crypt chapel is now used as the choir room.